We love rainbows! All three of my boys were rainbow babies (born after a pregnancy loss) so rainbows hold a special significance in our house.

 Felt tip pens

-Use your felt tip pens to draw lines to make a rainbow - you can either do this freehand or draw round objects like I did (I used plates and cups).
+Use your felt tip pens to draw lines to make a rainbow - you can either do this freehand or draw round objects like I did using plates and cups.

 Invite your child to use their dot markers to trace the lines.
-This is a great one for developing fine motor skills and improving pencil grip.
-It doesn't matter how neat the dots are, it will look pretty any way.
+This is a great one for improving pencil grip; it doesn't matter how neat the dots are, it will look pretty any way.

 You will need: